Naples is a thousand colors

 By the way, they drive like crazy in Naples.
 It was the first time in my life I had to grab that thing I usually associate with grannies: the ‘grab handle’.

 Want to see how the rulers of Naples lived in the nineteenth century?
 Go to Palazzo Reale!
 Expect many golden details, ceiling frescos, a complete marble entrance hall including an imperial staircase, warm Mediterranean colors like yellow, orange, ruby red and of course Neapolitan blue.
-It even has it’s own theater inside, called: Teatrino di Corte.
+It even has its own theater inside, called: Teatrino di Corte.
 You can also visit one of the best libraries in Italy, Bibliotheca Nazionale Vittorio Emanuele III, which is housed in the same building.

-Want to get out of the crowded city centre?
+Want to get out of the crowded city center?
 Take the bus to the Capodimonte Hill!
-Besides the fact that this museum is placed in a massive parque with a insanely good panoramic view over the city of Naples, you can visit the outstanding Museo di Capodimonte (it used to be a royal palace, like Palazzo Reale) full of top famous works of art.
+Besides the fact that this museum is placed in a massive parque with an insanely good panoramic view over the city of Naples, you can visit the outstanding Museo di Capodimonte (it used to be a royal palace, like Palazzo Reale) full of top famous works of art.
 Carraci?
 Titian?
 Masaccio?
 Bellini?
 Parmigianino?
 Yes, they’re all present!
 The porcelain room of Maria Amalia (a saloon that’s completely filled and decorated with porcelain) is absolutely stunning!